iobroker-community-adapters/ioBroker.bosesoundtouch/README.md

 ### 0.1.5 (06.01.2018)
 * added 'TUNEIN' to now playing info
 * state playEverywhere falls back to false after activation
+* admin/bose.png renamed to admin/bosesoundtouch.png to be shown corretly in adapter list
+* added short adapter description in io-package.json

 ### 0.1.4 (30.12.2017)
 * playEverywhere: support multi room (zones) to define one speaker as master for all others